hydephp/develop/docs/digging-deeper/advanced-markdown.md

 Of course, if your page is in a more deeply nested directory, the number of `../` will increase accordingly.

-We will of course also match your configured preference for `pretty_urls` and only include the `.html` extension when desired.
+We will also match your configured preference for `pretty_urls` and only include the `.html` extension when desired.

 ### Limitations

 There are some limitations and considerations to keep in mind when using this feature:

-- This feature won't work for dynamic routes (not backed by a file)
+- This feature will not work for dynamic routes (not backed by a file)
 - If you rename a file, links will break.
 Your IDE may warn about this.
-- If a file is not found, we won't be able to see it when evaluating links.
+- If a file is not found, we will not be able to see it when evaluating links.
-- Relative links are not supported (so ../_pages/index.blade.php won't work)
+- Relative links are not supported (so `../_pages/index.blade.php` will not work)

 ## Configuration